 There’s a buzz around Canberra that isn’t dying down any time soon.
-Lonely Planet recently named it as one of 2018’s top destinations, which left a few people puzzled – how, they asked, did Canberra make the cut?
+It was recently named one of 2018’s top destinations, which left a few people puzzled – how, they asked, did Canberra make the cut?

 But the pick was only a surprise to people who haven’t been to Canberra for years.
-The rest of us knew it was only a matter of time before Canberra’s quiet charm attracted more attention, from the delectable food scene to the quirky markets, the classic cultural heritage sites and the relaxing outdoor pursuits.
+The rest of us knew it was only a matter of time before the city’s quiet charm, delectable food scene, quirky markets, classic cultural heritage sites and the relaxing outdoor pursuits attracted more attention.

-Gorgeous summer days is just one of the many things Canberra has got going for it, with long January and February days hovering around the 27 degree-mark, and low humidity to boot.
+Gorgeous summer days is just one of the many things Canberra has got going for it, with long January and February days hovering around the 27-degree mark, and low humidity to boot.
 To help you make the most of it, we’ve come up with the perfect Canberra itinerary for your best summer day.
-Canberra novices, take note.

-You’re going to have to be early to get a table at one of Canberra’s sophisticated breakfast spots (watch out Melbourne!).
-At The Cupping Room, you’ll find serious coffee and seriously Instagramable food, or wander up to Lonsdale Street Roasters for relaxed vibes in the sunshine and more top-quality coffee.
+You’re going to have to be early to get a table at one of Canberra’s most sophisticated breakfast spots (watch out Melbourne!).
+At The Cupping Room, you’ll find serious coffee and seriously Instagrammable food, or you can wander up to Lonsdale Street Roasters for relaxed vibes, sunshine and more top-quality coffee.

 On the south side, Penny University’s Banoffee Croissant French Toast is the stuff of legends.